Deliver us from evil

 Rather, we are shown what it means to be under the control of grace!
 This is what Paul knows personally, and he’s seen it work out in the lives of many new believers.

 Is this the truth we know?
-Not just forgiveness—a life wiped clean of every impurity, but righteousness—God’s final judgement revealed in advance.
-If we understand this, we can’t live without it.
+God is calling us righteous.
+If we understand this, the freedom and joy of it, we can’t live without it.
 We are ‘slaves’ to this new identity.

 Paul knows that slavery isn’t really what Christian faith is like, but it’s like it in the ways he describes.
 And he’s happy to identify himself as Christ’s slave at the beginning of his letter.